PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter02/README.md

 You can always create a new notebook from scratch, but it's recommended to download and import the accompanying notebook samples:

-- `My Second DLT Pipeline.py` -  A sample DLT pipeline that applies data changes from the source to target datasets, joins together streaming datasets, and applies basic transformations using the DLT framework.
-- `02-Publishing Datasets to Unity Catalog` - A sample notebook which demonstrates the types of permissions available for securable objects in Unity Catalog.
+- `02-Publishing Datasets to Unity Catalog.py` - A sample notebook which demonstrates the types of permissions available for securable objects in Unity Catalog.
+- `03a-Generate Postgres Table.py` - An optional notebook for writing mock taxi driver information to a Postgres database
+- `03b-Generate Mock Taxi Trip Data.py` - A taxi trip data generator notebook that will create random dataset of mock taxi trips.
+- `03c-Taxi Trips DLT Pipelien.py` - A notebook containing the DLT pipeline definition for the hands-on exercise.

 ### Technical requirements
 To follow along in this chapter, you will need to have Databricks workspace permissions to create and start an all-purpose cluster so that you can execute all of the accompanying notebook cells.
 You will also need permissions to create and run a new DLT pipeline using a cluster policy.
 It's recommended to have Unity Catalog permissions to create and use Catalogs, Schemas, and Tables.